 Body text:

 A research team is working on creating data science and data literacy curriculum for the biomedical sciences.
+This study will be for IRB 20-537 titled: Data science workshops for biomedical and health professionals: Persona identification and workshop assessment.

 The survey below will assess the current attitudes and experiences with data science